Best CLM Software for Mid-Market Companies (2026)

 Mid-market companies (100-500 employees) that prioritize adoption and UX.
 Particularly strong for tech companies, SaaS businesses, and any organization where multiple departments create contracts.

-Price: ~$10,000-$25,000/year (custom quotes) Best for: Companies with dedicated legal ops that want workflow automation Standout: Intake management, obligation tracking, workload balancing
+Price: Custom quotes; SpotDraft publishes no rate card.
+Per Vendr's purchasing data, the median SpotDraft contract is about $25,278/year (range $8,280-$30,307) Best for: Companies with dedicated legal ops that want workflow automation Standout: Intake management, obligation tracking, workload balancing

 SpotDraft focuses on the operational side of contract management.
 While other tools emphasize drafting or signing, SpotDraft excels at everything that happens around the contract: intake, assignment, tracking, renewals, and compliance.